Andriy Skaba: Brief overview

-In 1960s he was main ideologist of the Communist Party of Ukraine who between the later Khrushchev Thaw and the early Brezhnev's epoch of stagnation personified a policy of government in cultural, education, and spiritual spheres.
+In 1960s he was main ideologist of the Communist Party of Ukraine who between the later Khrushchev Thaw and the early Brezhnev's era of stagnation personified a policy of government in cultural, education, and spiritual spheres.
 In 1959 Skaba became a minister of restructured Ministry of Higher and General Special Education.

 During his management there was a transition to the eight years of compulsory education, 82% of schools conducted their lectures in Ukrainian language, there were published multi-volume works of Ukrainian writers, established the Shevchenko Prize.
-At the same time in mid 1960s there intensified struggle against the nationalist intelligentsia, began persecution of Vyacheslav Chornovil, Valentyn Moroz, Ivan Drach, and others (the Sixtiers in Ukraine).
+At the same time in mid 1960s there intensified struggle against the nationalist intelligentsia, began persecution of Viacheslav Chornovil, Valentyn Moroz, Ivan Drach, and others (the Sixtiers in Ukraine).
 Nonetheless in Moscow the management of ideological department of Central Committee of the Communist Party of Ukraine was recognized as unsatisfactory and positions of Skaba as contemplative, in his address were expressed accusations in condoning of nationalist elements.